Writer. Editor. Producer. Professor. Storyteller & Strategist.

 Bio

 Prior to Amazon Music, Angie was a Senior Editor at Spotify, the world’s largest music streaming service.
 In this role and over the course of over five years, she curated playlists across a wide range of genres and moods & moments for a global audience.
 One of the most exciting aspects of her job was the ability to help break new artists (and help users discover new voices) via a collaborative programming approach across a global team of editors.
-She led a team effort for greater equity & inclusion of women in music and served as co-host and co-producer of the Viva Latino Podcast, the first audio adaptation of a global flagship playlist.
+She led a team effort for greater equity & inclusion of women in music and served as co-host and co-producer of the Viva Latino Podcast, the first audio adaptation of a global playlist.
 Angie also drove a company-wide initiative focused on podcasts across all genres of music.

 In 2018, inspired by her experience at the TED global conference that same year, Angie created her own podcast, The Hermanas Project, with the goal of shining a light on extraordinary women of color across different industries.
-She is currently writing her first book, a work of YA fiction.

 Prior to Spotify, Angie was a part of the extended Billboard family as a contributor, collaborating with veteran journalist Leila Cobo in building the ultimate digital destination for all things Latin music.